maxlanceund/equal-system/papers/information_projection_framework-en.md

 ---

-## X. Relation to Identification Theory, Partial Identification Theory, and Causal Inference
+## X. Relation Between the Information Projection Framework and Identification Theory, Partial Identification Theory, and Causal Inference

 ### 1. Core Problem of Identification Theory

 Identification theory asks: is parameter θ identifiable?

-### 2. Relation Between the Inverse-Inference Framework and Identification Theory
+### 2. Relation Between the Information Projection Framework and Identification Theory

-**Relation One**: Identification theory is a special case of the inverse-inference framework.
+**Relation One**: Identification theory is a special case of the information projection framework.

-**Relation Two**: The inverse-inference framework provides an information-theoretic foundation for identification theory.
+**Relation Two**: The information projection framework provides an information-theoretic foundation for identification theory.

-**Relation Three**: The inverse-inference framework gives a lower bound on inverse-inference error.
+**Relation Three**: The information projection framework gives a lower bound on inverse-inference error.

 ### 3. Relation to Partial Identification Theory